Dos Manos Peru Travel

 Want to take a trip into nature?

-Did you know Arequipa is considered the world capital alpaca?
+Did you know that Arequipa is considered the world capital of alpaca?

-You will see hundreds of craft shops and stalls selling goods made from the delicate and soft alpaca wool that is supposed to be of especially high quality here!
+Here, you will see hundreds of craft shops and stalls selling goods made from the delicate, soft alpaca wool, which is said to be of especially high quality!

 Apart from the impressive colonial and religious buildings, you shouldn’t miss out on the beautiful surrounding nature in Arequipa!
-In walking distance from the Plaza de Armas, you find the relaxing neighbourhood of Yanahuara.
-Visit the mirador to enjoy the breathtaking view of the Volcano El Misti that gloriously dominates the cityscape.
+Within walking distance from the Plaza de Armas, you find the relaxing neighbourhood of Yanahuara.
+Visit the mirador to enjoy the breathtaking view of Volcano El Misti, which gloriously dominates the cityscape.

 Would you like to see the landmarks in Arequipa and relax with beautiful views outside of the city?
 Then the Arequipa Campiña Tour is perfect for you!